 Total capacity of Camp

-There is concern that, if the number of guests at Camp at any one time increases, the critically important community experience may be jeopardized.
-It is the opinion of the Camp Committee that the maximum capacity of Camp during the regular season should be in the range of 68-72 guests, not including the managers and the managers’ family members.
-Camp is not always full every week of its full service season.
-However, it is the intent to keep Camp as full as possible every week, both for economic sustainability and to allow more people to enjoy the CRC experience.
+It is the position of the Camp Committee that the maximum capacity of Camp during the regular season, as a matter of policy, is 68 guests, with the understanding that that number is not absolutely rigid. .
+68 is the limit the Camp registrar uses, although it is sometimes exceeded slightly by the registrar or camp managers when trying to accommodate various combinations of guests in a particular week.
+For example, in the summer of 2017, five of the ten weeks each had 70 guests.
+While Camp is not always full every week of its full service season,it is the intent to keep Camp as full as possible every week, both for economic sustainability and to allow more people to enjoy the CRC experience.

+The current physical capacity of Camp can be characterized in various ways.
+The two most concrete are - number of dining area seats: 72; total for both guests and managers & family - number of beds: 79 it should be noted that having a few ‘extra’ beds is useful in two ways.
+It allows greater flexibility in fitting various arrangements of guests in Camp, and it potentially allows a cabin to be taken out of use for maintenance purposes.

+There are also other soft, but nevertheless important, physical capacity considerations, for example - how many people can fit in the Rec Hall for the Friday night talent show - bathroom capacity – showers stalls, hot water, toilets, sinks during peak usage periods - how many people can comfortably sit on the porch; or inside the lodge porch sitting capacity - how many cars can be parked on campus - and many others

+And there are other capacity considerations, such as the number of croo or trip leaders needed to support the guest population.

+And there is the question of at what guest volume does Camp become so big that the number of guests does not allow for the ‘community experience’ that we value so much.
+At 68 or so, with Camp’s traditional week long-stay format, we feel we’re still not too big.

 The Process

 Involvement The Cold River Camp community must support the renovation project.
 To get this support, the community should have the option to be informed and potentially involved in each step of the process.
 They should be kept informed, given time to digest the information, and their input should be welcomed.
 Everyone will not necessarily want to be involved.
 Everyone involved will not necessarily agree.
 But having the opportunity to voice their ideas and concerns will reduce negative reactions and make final decisions more acceptable.